ARGOeu/argo-streaming/docs/submission-scripts.md

 check_path : path to store flink checkpoints
 flink_parallelism: execution environment level
 ---Specific for stream-status job---
+use_mongo: Whether or not it should include mongo information
 outputs: the possible output dstination sepaarted by comma.
 For each destination, its respective  information should also be specififed.
 FOR the hbase output we need, the hbase endpoint, the hbase endpoint port, the zookeeper servers(comma separated list), the port used by the servers and the table namespace.
 FOR the kafka output we need the the kafka servers(comma separated list), and the topic.